Ed6003/notes/src/es197/mech1.md

 # Translational Mechanical Systems

 - Translational systems involve movement in 1 dimension
-- For example, a the suspension in a car going over bumps going up and down
+- For example, the suspension in a car going up and down over bumps
 - System diagrams can be used to represent systems

 ![](./img/mech1-1.png)